 Aaron is an Oregon native and started skiing at a young age.
 After being introduced to backcountry skiing, he started climbing and skiing the Cascade Volcanoes to prolong the ski season.
 He is currently a guide at Oregon Ski Guides and Timberline Mountain Guides.
 Aaron is AAI Level 3 trained and a professional member of the American Avalanche Association.
 He is passionate about skiing and snow safety, and excited to be involved with COAA.

 An Oregon native, Adam moved to Central Oregon in 1998.
 Although an avid mountain biker, hiker and mushroom hunter during the snow-free months, he’s more at home on his snowmobile or quiver of skis.
-His passion for snow science and snow safety led him to his AAA Level 1 certification (Planning an AIARE Level 2 in 2015) and his involvement with COAA.
+His passion for snow science and snow safety led him to his AIARE Level 2 certification in 2015 and his involvement with COAA.
 Adam lives in Bend with his wife and two snow-pups and works for a local pharmaceutical research company.

 Kevin is an Engineering Professor at Central Oregon Community College and has been an avid backcountry skier and climber for the past 15 years.
 He grew up in Montana, attended college at Montana State University in Bozeman, and has called Bend home for the past 12 years.
 He is passionate about snow science and loves to share this passion with COCC students and with the Central Oregon outdoor community.
 Kevin is AAI Level 3 trained.